Image

 If you’re facing a DWI administrative suspension, the penalties depend on your prior offenses in Pettis County, MO or elsewhere in Missouri:

-• First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Pettis County, MO area after 30 days.
+• First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Pettis County after 30 days.

-• Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Pettis County, MO DWI/DUI was within the last 5 years.
+• Second-Time DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Pettis County, MO DWI/DUI was within the last 5 years.

 Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around Pettis County, MO.

-Securing a Limited Driving Privilege (Hardship License) in Pettis County, MO
+How to Get a Hardship License (Limited Driving Privilege) in Pettis County, MO

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Pettis County, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

-If you need to restore limited driving privileges, consult a knowledgeable Pettis County, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Pettis County, MO DWI lawyer as soon as possible to help improve your chances of approval.

 Fighting a DWI license suspension in Pettis County, MO requires legal experience and technical knowledge—our Pettis County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.